Is this course right for me?

 - The support available from Glasgow Convention Bureau including conference bids, promotional material and requests for civic hospitality

-At the end of the course, there will time for a Q&A session.
+At the end of the course, there will be time for a Q&A session.

 Just under half of all conferences attracted to Glasgow are delivered at least in part by academics, Glasgow’s conference ‘ambassadors’.
 The university and city’s support services have never been better placed to assist and ensure a successful event.
 Academics, we have been proud to support, consistently cite conference activity as being beneficial to their research, connections with national and international institutions and industry, and profile raising at an individual and institutional level.

-Delivered By: Lesley Turan & Katherine Boyling, Conferencing & Events, in conjunction with the Glasgow Convention Bureau (Glasgow Life), and Dr Matt Baker, Pure and Applied Chemistry.
+Delivered By: Lesley Turan & Katherine Boyling, Conferencing & Events, in conjunction with the Glasgow Convention Bureau (Glasgow Life), and Dr Matthew Alexander from Strathclyde Business School

 PrerequisitesAccess to internet